rtbo/dopamine/client/SPEC.md

 ### Lock-file

-Lock files are located in the package root in a file named `dop.lock`.
+Lock files are located in the package root in a file named `dop.lock`. <br>
-The format is adhoc and implementation clumsy.
+:x: The format is adhoc and implementation clumsy.
 It is likely to switch to a well establish standard (e.g. JSON).

 ## Depinstall command